leadpony/justify/justify/README.md

 ### Eclipse

-The following Maven profiles should be activated or deactivated manually after importing the project into your workspace.
+The following Maven profiles should be activated manually after importing the project into your workspace.

-* `jdk8` (activate)
+* `java8` (activate)
-* `jdk9-or-higher` (deactivate)
 * `verbose` (activate)

 [JDK]: https://jdk.java.net/